 To avoid some of the disadvantages of using backwards looking RFRs compounded in arrears, much discussion has centred around the possibility of constructing term rates from overnight RFRs, which work in a similar way to LIBOR based loans.
-These would be based on derivatives traded in the market that reference the relevant RFR.
+These are based on derivatives traded in the market that reference the relevant RFR.
 Such term rates would represent a market expectation of the average value of the relevant RFR over a designated tenor.

-Term SOFR was launched in April 2021 and is published by CME Group.
-It was endorsed by ARRC in July 2021 for business loans, particularly for multi-lender loans, mid-market loans and trade finance.
+Term SOFR is published by CME Group and was endorsed by ARRC in July 2021 for business loans, particularly for multi-lender loans, mid-market loans and trade finance.
 The ARRC does, however, continue to encourage the use of overnight SOFR given its robustness.
-Notably, different regulators have differing approaches to the use of forward looking RFR linked term rates, including Term SOFR.
+Notably, different regulators have differing approaches to the use of forward-looking RFR linked term rates, including Term SOFR, which may have contributed to the much slower uptake of Term SOFR in European syndicated loan markets in comparison to the equivalent US markets.
+Term SOFR is also still less widely used because lenders may have already made changes to loans prior to July 2021, before Term SOFR had been launched.
+Lenders may well be reluctant to incur costs in making further amendments.

 Where suitable for use, the FCA has indicated that ARRC recommended practice for Term SOFR would be relevant for lenders undertaking USD business in London.
-The LMA has now published an exposure draft of its developing markets form of facility agreement that incorporate Term SOFR, noting that there was a particular demand for the use of Term SOFR in USD loans to entities in developing markets.
+The LMA published an exposure draft of its developing markets form of facility agreement that incorporate Term SOFR, noting that there was a particular demand for the use of Term SOFR in USD loans to entities in developing markets.
+The exposure draft, however, needs to be amended or supplemented, or both, to cover for certain eventualities, for example regarding fallback provisions in the case of the unavailability of SOFR.